An overview of Styxers past and present…..

-Chris spends her life nagging Styxers (who she loves dearly – men, women and Jack Russells) about turning up at dance-outs, and organising the Squire (who she also loves dearly).
-Chris’s commitment to English traditional dance is so strong that she named her cats Morris and Molly.
-(Yes, they are also Gary’s cats – we’re not that sad!!)
+Chris spends her life nagging Styxers about turning up at dance-outs, and hunting down morris sides and mummers to come to Stroud Wassail.
+Her commitment to English traditional dance is so strong that she named her cat Morris.
+Anyone starting to see a pattern emerge here?
 She plays flute and accordion.

 Alex is Alex and not Alexandra.
 She gets up before dawn to milk cows and can still be cheerful at evening dance-outs and practice.
 Alex is Caroline’s daughter and is definitely a chip off the old block.
 She’s also a member of the GB team for horseback archery!

 Alexandra (who is definitely Alexandra and not Alex) lives her life in a state of perpetual surprise at how weird Border Morris people are.
 When not dancing, she can be found roaring round the countryside on her motorbike.
 Likes: Stewart.
 Dislikes: Gary calling her Alex.

 Beanie travels all the way over from Wales to be with Styx – there’s devotion for you.
 As well as dancing with Styx, she’s foreman for another side (BUMS), but we let her off because she’s allowed us to poach a couple of their musicians in times of crisis.

 Due to her stature, Cally is often confronted by boobs and sweaty armpits when dancing, but being a real trooper she always perseveres.
 Cally’s response to stress is to bake the most gorgeous cakes, but we try hard not to stress her out very often.
 No, we really do try hard.
 Honest.

 One of the original members of the side, Caroline has managed to persuade two of her kids that Border is cool and to join Styx – that’s the sort of mothering skills that the world needs.